• Skip to primary navigation

 It sounds and tastes like something you would get in one of those really fancy 3 Michelin Star restaurants.
 However, they would only put one of them on your plate, charge you $20 USD/ $160 HKD and you would still be hungry.

 Stone fruits are in their glory now and in peak season.
 Peaches, plums and nectarines are plentiful and so sweet.
-A perfect way to celebrate in the in season bounty is with this little delicious bite.

-If you do not have a grill or BBQ, don't worry as you can easily make this on a grill pan or even just in a pan on the top of the stove.
+If you do not have a grill or BBQ, don't worry as you can easily make this on a grill pan or in a pan on the top of the stove.
 I used nectarines, as my family prefers them to their furry skinned cousin, the peach.
 However, you could use either.

-Just on a side note, you can prepare the balsamic glaze, slice the halloumi cheese and prepare and wrap your nectarines with prosciutto and then just grill and plate when your guests arrive.
-This appetizer is best served hot off the grill.
-However, if you are busy taking photos and fussing with the lighting and dealing with your kids , these appetizers can be easily microwaved for just a few seconds as they taste best hot.
+Just on a side note, you can prepare the balsamic glaze, slice the halloumi cheese and prepare and wrap your nectarines with prosciutto.
+Then, grill and plate when your guests arrive.

 This recipe makes more balsamic glaze reduction than what you will need for this recipe.
 You can thank me later as this balsamic glaze is delicious over a caprese salad, grilled salmon or even over ice-cream with strawberries.